bitpay/elixir-client/README.md

 ## Running the Tests
     $ mix test

-In addition to a full test suite, there is Travis integration for MRI 1.9, JRuby and Rubinius.

 ## Found a bug?
 Let us know!
 Send a pull request or a patch.
 Questions?
 Ask!
 We're here to help.
 We will respond to all filed issues.